 Some of the most expensive and important insurance claims arise out natural disasters — they can level your home and leave you homeless, or put you out of business until you can rebuild or repair enough to get back on your feet.
 Unfortunately, natural disasters often represent one of the most vigorously contested areas in the insurance industry, where carriers deny that coverage exists and deny your claim for benefits.
-At Mannion Lowe & Oksenendler, A Professional Corporation, our attorneys have the depth of knowledge and experience with fires, earthquakes, and other disasters to know when the insurance companies aren’t playing fair with your policy.
+At Mannion Lowe & Oksenendler, P.C., our attorneys have the depth of knowledge and experience with fires, earthquakes, and other disasters to know when the insurance companies aren’t playing fair with your policy.
 When that happens, we can help.

 We invite you to send an email to our office today if you would like to discuss your concerns with one of our attorneys.

 Natural Disaster Insurance Issues

 Depending upon where you live in the country, your home or business may be vulnerable to damage or destruction from earthquakes, hurricanes, or tornadoes.
 It is important to know whether your homeowner’s insurance, condo or renter’s insurance, or commercial insurance covers the particular type of disaster to which your area is prone.
 If it is clearly excluded, you may want to consider special insurance to cover the particular event.
 This type of insurance is typically more costly, however, if you are in a high-prone area, and you will have to study the terms of the policy before you purchase it to make sure it doesn’t contain so many exclusions and fine print as to make the insurance virtually worthless.